Girish-GAP/Logic-Building/C/Problems on Pattern Printing/README.md

-# Description of Problems Pattern Printing :
+# Description of Problems on Pattern Printing :
 ------------------
 ## Problem 1
 Accept number from user and display below pattern.  <br />